A hairy story

 stories of the past

-People have been obsessed with hair for thousands of years.
+People have had stories about hair for thousands of years.

 - In the Biblical story of the strong man Samson and his treacherous woman Delilah, Samson's strength was in his hair, so when it was cut off he was weak and could be overpowered by his enemies.